Last Updated: July 28, 2021

-Island-wide delivery is available on Foodpanda, GrabFood and OddleEats, but snag an eye-popping 20% discount off a la carte menu items when you opt for self-collection.
+Island-wide delivery is available on Foodpanda, GrabFood and OddleEats, but snag an eye-popping 20% discount off a la carte menu items when you self collect at their stores.

 Chen’s Mapo Tofu is currently open from 10.30am to 8.30pm (last order 8pm) for take-aways and island-wide deliveries.

 For something to really pack a sweet punch, their selection of desserts does just the job.
-Snag yourself the Coconut Panna Cotta (S$4.50) in a gorgeous shade of blue or the Pulut Hitam/Orh Nee Tarts (S$12 for 6 pcs)—bite-sized, and easy to eat.
+Snag yourself the Coconut Panna Cotta (S$4.50) in a gorgeous shade of blue or the Pulut Hitam/Orh Nee Tarts (S$12 for six pieces)—bite-sized, and easy to eat.

-Straits Refreshment is offering free delivery on all orders amounting to S$20 and above, valid from now until further notice.
+Straits Refreshment is offering free delivery on all orders amounting to S$45 and above, valid from now until further notice.
 Otherwise, delivery starts from S$3.99 onwards.